By Liz Doles

 The Fulbright Program of the US State Department is an international exchange program, first established in 1946 when President Harry Truman signed the Fulbright Act into law.
 A year earlier, the freshman senator from Arkansas, J.William Fulbright introduced a bill for “the promotion of international good will through the exchange of students in the fields of education, culture and science.”
 Today the program works with partner nations from around the globe in mutual exchange and understanding,

 With the support of the Fulbright program, I lived in Sri Lanka for a year, and traveled across the island photographing the buildings and monuments of historic and spiritual significance using a pinhole camera I had fashioned from a laundry detergent box.
-My method of shooting, crouching, peeking, gazing and finally setting up a little box camera with a piece of black tape as a shutter, intrigued people and Sri Lanksns seemed to love having their picture taken which led to me taking about 600 portraits of people, many of whom became friends.
+My method of shooting, crouching, peeking, gazing and finally setting up a little box camera with a piece of black tape as a shutter, intrigued people and Sri Lankans seemed to love having their picture taken which led to me taking about 600 portraits of people, many of whom became friends.

 Had I been a "regular" tourist” I would never have had time or inclination to stroll down an alley in an outlying part of Colombo, taken an overnight train to Kalpitiya, or tasted the food offered by vendors on the train.
-I learned to live as a Sri Lankan lives and I came to love the rain forest, the torrential downpours of the rainy season, the mad rides in tuk-tuks through the mountains.
+Through my Fulbright Exchange, I learned to live as a Sri Lankan lives and I came to love the rain forest, the torrential downpours of the rainy season, the mad rides in tuk-tuks through the mountains.
 I would not have been privileged to hear the stories of the people who opened their homes and lives to me simply because I was so happy to be amongst them.

 Sri Lanka is the brilliant pearl earring that dangles from the earlobe of India.
 Even here in the gritty clamor of Colombo, schoolgirls and schoolboys emerge from buses and vans emitting black fumes in white uniforms shining fresh for the moment in the morning sun.
 The whitewashed walls of bungalows and stupa domes shimmer.
 As they attend to the demands of the guests of the Galle Face Hotel in searing noon sunlight, the hotel personnel perspire in starched white uniforms that hark back to days of British colonial domination.
 Glittering crystalline wavelets lap the shores of the Indian Ocean and the bleached sand bakes in the afternoon’s white heat.
 It’s easy to imagine a gaunt Ceylonese, barefoot and bare chested, loins draped in a brilliant white sarong, striding silently on hardened dirt through the tunnel of green foliage that was called Green Path but is now the paved artery Ananda Coomaraswamy Mawatha.Three in the afternoon and Colombo swims in a soup of dust, searing heat, neo colonial malaise, and numbing torpor.
 Just as ginger beer washes down the dust and a constant breeze wicks away the sweat, the jungle’s verdure makes the moisture-laden air iridescent.
 This island sparkles white in the liquid light of day.